 Adam and Eve Beach (Kecil)

 Adam and Eve Beach is one of the most beautiful and secluded beaches on the Perhentian Islands, accessible only by jungle trek or kayak.
 Named after a rock formation offshore that resembles two figures, the beach is a pristine crescent of golden sand surrounded by lush tropical forest.
-There are no resorts or restaurants here, just pure, untouched nature.
+There are no resorts or restaurants here, just untouched nature.
 The hike from Long Beach takes approximately 45 minutes through the jungle via the Windmill Point trail, or you can paddle a kayak from Coral Bay in about 30 minutes.
 The snorkeling around the offshore rocks is excellent.

 D’Lagoon (Kecil)